Teekshith-kumar/Tribe-E-ETL/README.md

 # Tribe-E-ETL
 Dynamic ETL on ML PaaS

        programming language used is Python

        Packages and Softwares that are required to be installed:

-       1. Virtual environment setup [In any IDE - Sublime text(recommended)] if your are using aws linux instance  or any linux kernel in your machine just install python.
+       1. Virtual environment setup or Windows with IDE env (Sublime text recomended)

+            if your are using aws linux instance  or any linux kernel in your machine just install python.

-            [for centos use - yum install python3.9 ,
-             for ubuntu use - apt -get install python3.9
+             for centos use - yum install python3.9 for ubuntu use - apt  install python3.9

+        Modules used

         2. Pandas:
                 Windows
                   for IDE use